 Which resources were the most helpful in starting a new business, and which would you recommend?

-Looking at competition is key: it’s not always about being the first, it’s about doing something better than someone else.
+Looking at the competition is key: it’s not always about being the first, it’s about doing something better than someone else.
 There are lots of great support services around supporting entrepreneurs.
 You can find some great information and advice online for start-ups.
 The British Library’s Business and IP centre is the most amazing place as well, and well worth a visit.

 What advice would you give to people looking to start their own business, particularly in a completely new industry?